A martingale representation theorem and valuation of defaultable securities

-Assertion (a) of Corollary \ref{corollary4theoremM2} is simple but its explains the main difference between the roles of the two processes $N^{\mathbb G}$ and ${\overbar{N}^{\mathbb G}}$.
-In fact, it says that $N^{\mathbb G}$ ``measures" the extra randomness/information in $\tau$ that is not in $\mathbb F$, while ${\overbar{N}^{\mathbb G}}$ can not tell us whether the randomness comes from $\mathbb F$ or not.
-Hence, the process $N^{\mathbb G}$ is more suitable for singling out the various risks in any liability in order to manage efficiently the risk.
+Even though Corollary \ref{corollary4theoremM2}-(a) is simple, it explains the main difference between the roles of $N^{\mathbb G}$ and ${\overline{N}^{\mathbb G}}$.
+In fact, it says that $N^{\mathbb G}$ ``measures" the extra randomness in $\tau$ that is not in $\mathbb F$, while ${\overline{N}^{\mathbb G}}$ cannot tell which randomness comes (or that does not come) from $\mathbb F$.
+Hence, $N^{\mathbb G}$ is more suitable for singling out the different sources of risk.
+This is crucial for an efficient risk management.